Table Of Contents

 Overview

-In ad hoc networks, nodes are not familiar with the topology of their networks.
-Instead, they have to discover it: typically, a new node announces its presence and listens for announcements broadcast by its neighbors.
-Each node learns about others nearby and how to reach them, and may announce that it too can reach them.
-The difficulty of routing may be compounded by the fact that nodes may be mobile, which results in a changing topology.
+In ad hoc networks, the topology of the network is not known to the nodes.
+Instead, the topology must be discovered.
+When a new node joins the network, it announces its presence and listens for announcements from its neighbors.
+Each node learns about nearby nodes and how to reach them, and it may also announce that it can reach other nodes.
+The task of routing in ad hoc networks is complicated by the fact that nodes may be mobile, resulting in a changing topology.

-Ad hoc routing protocols fall in two broad categories: proactive and reactive.
-Proactive or table-driven protocols maintain fresh lists of destinations and their routes by periodically distributing routing tables throughout the network.
-Reactive or on-demand protocols find a route on demand by flooding the network with Route Request packets.
+There are two types of ad hoc routing protocols: proactive and reactive.
+Proactive or table-driven protocols maintain up-to-date lists of destinations and their routes by periodically distributing routing tables throughout the network.
+Reactive or on-demand protocols find a route on-demand by flooding the network with Route Request packets.

-The INET Framework contains the implementation of several ad hoc routing protocols including AODV, DSDV, DYMO and GPSR.
+The INET Framework includes the implementation of several ad hoc routing protocols, including AODV, DSDV, DYMO, and GPSR.

 The easiest way to add routing to an ad hoc network is to use the ManetRouter NED type for nodes.
-ManetRouter contains a submodule named routing whose type is a parameter, so it can be configured to be an AODV router, a DYMO router, or a router of any other supported routing protocol.
-For example, you can configure ManetRouter nodes in the network to use AODV with the following ini file line:
+ManetRouter contains a submodule named routing which has parametric type, so it can be configured to be an AODV router, a DYMO router, or a router for any other supported routing protocol.
+For example, ManetRouter nodes in the network can be configured to use AODV by adding the following line to the ini file:

 **.routingApp.typename = "Aodv" # as an application